We promise to never sell, share or make your details public.

 The hip and groin area is a complex area to treat.
 We regularly successfully treat patients who come to us with undiagnosed hip or groin pain that has lasted for months or even years, despite scans, tests and various forms of treatment.
 A key component of this treatment is the correction of hip biomechanics along with hands on treatment.

-Common conditions that give hip or groin pain include the following – some are local and some are referred from structures elsewhere, which is sometimes why they are missed in diagnosis.
+Common conditions that give hip or groin pain include those listed below.
+Some are local and some are referred from structures elsewhere, which is sometimes why they are missed in diagnosis.
 Almost always there are a combination of the following things going on and often treatment or surgery has only addressed one or some of the structures involved.
 We assess and treat all of the contributing factors and it is this thorough approach that gets people better.
 This means we work closely with leading hip surgeons and consultant physicians who give their input where required to ensure optimal management.

 All of our videos are completely free and help to give a visual hints and tips.View Now